Dericko681/fibbot/README.md

 # Project: "FibBot" GitHub Action

-**Overview:**
+**Overview:**24

 Develop a GitHub Action in Rust that scans pull request content for numbers, calculates their Fibonacci numbers, and posts a comment with the results.
-The action will support two parameters (e.g., a flag to enable Fibonacci calculation and a threshold limit).
+The action will support two parameters (e.g., a flag to enable Fibonacci calculation and a threshold limit).34

 ### 6-Day Milestone Plan with Daily Deliverables

 ### **Day 1: Kickoff & Action Review**
+4
 - **Milestone 1:** **Review GitHub Actions Fundamentals**
     - **Deliverable:** A summary or checklist of key concepts on creating custom GitHub Actions, especially for non-JavaScript implementations.
 - **Milestone 2:** **Project Initialization**